privaci/privaci.github.io/_posts/2018-03-15-ci_symposium.md

 ## Call for Participation

-Mark you calendar for a symposium on Applications of Contextual Integrity symposium on <b>September 13-14</b>  at the Center for Information and Technology Policy at Princeton University.
+Symposium on Applications of Contextual Integrity  <b>September 13-14</b>, 2018.

-The aim of the symposium is to foster communication among various communities of    research and practice that have used the theory of contextual integrity as a framework to reason about, design and evaluate, craft regulation for, and generate formal logics for privacy.
-After the success of a [half-day event in Fall 2017](http://privaci.info/event/ci_workshop/), we are excited to organize a bigger event to foster discussion across broader spectrum of disciplines .
+The aim of the symposium is to foster communication among diverse communities of research and practice that have used the theory of contextual integrity as a framework to reason about, design and evaluate, craft regulation for, and generate formal logics for privacy.
+After the success of a [half-day meeting in Fall 2017](http://privaci.info/event/ci_workshop/), we are excited to follow up with a more comprehensive  event to foster discussion across a broader spectrum of disciplines.
+The Symposium will feature a combination of invited and submitted works.

 #### SUBMISSION
 <br/>